 National College Health Assessment

 - This follow-up survey represents a collaborative effort between WSU Student Affairs, Alumni Services, and the academic colleges in collecting and compiling information on recent graduates.
 It is designed as a tool to assist faculty and administration in planning curriculum and advising students.
-This survey was administered electronically to students three months after they graduated Spring
+This survey was administered electronically to students three months after they graduated in the Spring

 2015 Spring Graduate Report